noah-schechter/docs/pages/docs/metadata.md

 # {% $markdoc.frontmatter.title %}

-Metadata is used for coordinating workflows on Atlos.
-There are four elements to Metadata:
+Investigators use metadata to coordinate workflow on Atlos.
+There are four components to metadata:

 ## Status
 Status refers to the status of an incident in the investigative workflow.
 Options include:
-Unclaimed—Not actively being worked on.
+- **Unclaimed—** Not actively being worked on.
 Unclaimed incidents are the best places to start contributing to a project.
 - **In Progress—** Actively being worked on.
 Check in with the researcher who claimed an incident before contributing.
 Access this information by clicking on the profile image next to Status, or by clicking History after selecting Update next to Status.
 - **Help Needed—** Stuck, or ready for a second opinion.
 Be sure to explain why you’re marking an incident as Help Needed so other researchers know where you need help.
 - **Ready for Review—** Ready for a moderator’s verification.
 This applies to incidents where all applicable attributes have been updated.
 - **Completed—** Investigation complete.
 A moderator will mark an incident as ‘Completed’ once they’ve verified an incident’s attributes.
 Marking an incident as Completed seals the incident’s data so that only project owners and managers can edit it.
 - **Canceled—** Will not be completed (out of scope, duplicate, etc.).
 A moderator will mark an incident as ‘Canceled’ if it’s not relevant or if it’s a duplicate of an existing incident.
 Marking an incident as Completed seals the incident’s data so that only project owners and managers can edit it.
+TODO: consider adding How to edit status and senstifity sectiosn
 ## Sensitivity
 Atlos takes safety seriously.
 To ensure investigators’ safety, every incident must have a sensitivity value.
-We use this sensitivity value to communicate media’s sensitivity to investigators before they view it, because researchers are less likely to be traumatized by graphic content when they know what to expect.
+We use this value to communicate media’s sensitivity to investigators before they view it, because researchers are less likely to be traumatized by graphic content when they know what to expect.
 If content is graphic, we also display a clickthrough to further prevent inadvertent exposures.

-When archiving source material, it is important to take into account the safety of your fellow researchers.
-If you suspect that an incident contains graphic or disturbing source material, be sure to reflect that in its Sensitivity.

 Sensitivity options include:
 - **Not Sensitive—** Nothing is potentially graphic or sensitive in the source material of the incident